-- 1.1 Roehampton Club Ltd is referred to in this document as the Club. - 1.2 A reference to a child in this document is a reference to anyone under the age of 18. - 1.3 Where applicable, references in this policy to members include a reference to guests or any other persons visiting the Club or using Club facilities (other than employees). - 1.4 The Club's Child Protection Officer is the Human Resources Manager and is identified on the Club's website.
+- 1.1 Roehampton Club Ltd is referred to in this document as the Club. - 1.2 A reference to a child in this document is a reference to anyone under the age of 18. - 1.3 Where applicable, references in this policy to members include a reference to guests or any other persons visiting the Club or using Club facilities (other than employees). - 1.4 The Club's Welfare Officer is the Human Resources Manager and is identified on the Club's website along with two assistant Welfare Officers the General Manager and Health Club Manager.
+Each department also has a lead welfare officer who can be identified as the Middle Manager